jrladd/CIS241/slides/multiple.md

-% Predictive Analytics: Multiple Regression
+% Multiple Regression
-% DA 101, Dr. Ladd
+% CIS 241, Dr. Ladd
-% Week 11

 # Multiple or *Multivariate* Regression

+## Bivariate regression is great at *explanation* but lousy at *prediction*.

 ## Multiple Regression lets you add more independent variables.

-Bivariate regression (the normal kind):
+Bivariate regression:

 $Y=b_{0}+b_{1}x$